 - This rolling cart has two sets of storage drawers in different sizes that could work really well for many sizes of game storage.

-- I have one of these utility carts for bathroom storage and they could work really well for board and card games.
+- I have one of these utility carts for bathroom storage and they are a great idea for storing board and card games.

 - This 4 tier office cart has long width which could accommodate bigger board games while still tucking away into a corner or closet when not needed.